 What “kind” of insurance can I qualify for?

-Because most (if not all) best-rated life insurance companies are going to “automatically” decline someone who has been diagnosed with Biliary Cirrhosis, individuals with this pre-existing medical condition are going to need to seek out “alternative” products should they still want to be able to purchase some kind of protection for their family.
+Because most (if not all) best-rated life insurance companies are going to “automatically” decline someone who has been diagnosed with Biliary Cirrhosis, individuals with this pre-existing medical condition are going to need to seek out “alternative” products should they still want to be able to purchase some protection for their family.

 This good news is…